dimkr/tootik/FEDERATION.md

 When `alice@a.localdomain` receives an activity by `bob@b.localdomain`, it forwards it to all actors that share the same canonical ID according to `gateways`.
 If `b.localdomain` is running tootik, too, it forwards activities from `a.localdomain` to `c.localdomain` and vice versa.

-In addition, tootik forwards activities forwarded by portable actors: a reply in a thread started by `alice@a.localdomain` will get forwarded to `b.localdomain`, and so on.
+In addition, tootik forwards activities forwarded by portable actors: a reply in a thread started by `alice@a.localdomain` will get forwarded to `bob@b.localdomain`, and so on.

 When tootik forwards activities, it assumes that other servers use the same URL format: for example, if the `inbox` property of `alice@a.localdomain` is  `https://a.localdomain/.well-known/apgateway/did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor/inbox` and it forwards an activity to `bob@b.localdomain`, it sends a `POST` request to `https://b.localdomain/.well-known/apgateway/did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor/inbox`.